Bianca Andreescu: 2015–18: ITF titles, WTA Tour doubles final

-2019: First Premier Mandatory title, teenage US Open champion, world No. 4
+2019: US Open champion, world No. 4

-Despite entering the year having not played a WTA match in over 14 months, Andreescu had a breakthrough season that took her from well outside the top 100 into the upper echelon of women's tennis.
+Despite entering the year having not played a WTA Tour match in over 14 months, Andreescu had a breakthrough season that took her from well outside the top 100 into the upper echelon of women's tennis.
 She began the season by qualifying for the main draw at the Auckland Open, where she made her first WTA Tour singles final.
-During the tournament, she upset top seed and world No. 3, Caroline Wozniacki, and defeated three top 40 players before finishing runner-up to defending champion and second seed, Julia Görges.
+During the tournament, she upset top seed and world No. 3, Caroline Wozniacki, and defeated three top 40 players, before finishing runner-up to defending champion and second seed, Julia Görges.
 She also qualified for the Australian Open and won one match against Whitney Osuigwe, her first win in the main draw of a Grand Slam tournament.
 Before the end of the month, Andreescu won a WTA 125 title at the Newport Beach Challenger.
-With these three tournament results, she rose from No. 152 at the start of the year to No. 107 after the Auckland runner-up, to No. 68 after the Australian Open and WTA 125 title, a large enough ascent to become Canada's top-ranked player on the WTA Tour.
+With these three results, she rose from No. 152 at the start of the year to No. 107 after the Auckland runner-up, to No. 68 after the Australian Open and WTA 125 title, a large enough ascent to become Canada's top-ranked player on the tour.

 Andreescu continued her hot streak with a semifinal at the Mexican Open.
-She then had an even larger breakthrough at the Premier Mandatory Indian Wells Open, where she won her first WTA title.
+She then had an even larger breakthrough at the Premier Mandatory Indian Wells Open, where she won her first career title.
 Andreescu defeated four top 20 players in the last four rounds, including No. 6 Elina Svitolina and No. 8 Angelique Kerber in the semifinals and final, respectively, both in three sets.
 She became the first wildcard women's singles champion in tournament history and was the first 18-year-old to win the event since Serena Williams in 1999.
 This title also took her to No. 24 in the WTA rankings.
 Andreescu defeated Kerber again at the Miami Open a week later.
 However, she then suffered a right shoulder injury in the fourth round of the event that forced her to retire from the match.
-Andreescu's shoulder injury kept her out of all but one tournament until August.
+Andreescu's injury kept her out of all but one tournament until August.
 She attempted an early comeback at the French Open, but ultimately withdrew after one match.
 Andreescu made her next return at her home tournament, the Canadian Open, where she won her second high-level Premier tournament of the year.
 She won her first four matches in three sets, including the last two over top-ten opponents in No. 5 Kiki Bertens and No. 3 Karolína Plíšková.
-She defeated No. 10 Serena Williams in the final, who needed to retire due to back spasms down 1–3 in the first set.
+She defeated tenth seed Serena Williams in the final, who needed to retire due to back spasms down 1–3 in the first set.
 With these three top ten victories, Andreescu improved her record against top ten opponents to 7–0 to open her career.
 With the title, she moved up to No. 14 in the world.
 She also became the first Canadian to win the tournament since Faye Urban in 1969.